ianruginski/EnsembleDisplayCognition_Data/README.md

 4. *Threats*: "Have you lived or do you live in an area that experiences hurricane threats?"
 1 indicates yes, 2 indicates no.
 5. *Red_Dot*: What did you think the Red Dot Represented?
 1 indicates The position of the center/eye of the hurricane, 2 indicates A position within the hurricane, 3 indicates The outer edge of the hurricane, 4 indicates other
 6. *Red_Dot_TEXT*: If answered 4 for Red_Dot, this is what was filled in
 7. *Larger*: The display shows the hurricane getting large over time.
-1 indicates yes, 2 indicates no.
+1 indicates yes, 2 or 3 indicates no.
 8. *Variable*:  The display indicates that the forecasters are less certain about the path of the hurricane as time passes.
-1 indicates True, 2 indicates False.
+1 indicates True, 2 or 3 indicates False.
 9. *Hit*: Areas on the map not covered by the visualization will not be hit by the hurricane.
-1 indicates True, 2 indicates False.
+1 indicates True, 2 or 3 indicates False (reason for the 2/3 meaning the same thing is different qualtrics codings)
 10. *VisType*: Visualization Type